flutter/website/src/ui/interactivity/gestures/drag-outside.md

 widget.
 For insight into this approach, see the [Drag a UI element within an app][] recipe.

-An advantage of using `Draggable` and and `DragTarget` is that you can supply
-Dart code to decide whether to accept a drop.
+An advantage of using `Draggable` and `DragTarget` is that you can supply Dart code to decide whether to accept a drop.

 For more information, check out the
 [`Draggable` widget of the week][video] video.